-College and Community Counseling and Support Services for Sex Offense Victims On-Campus Assistance
+College and Community Counseling and Support Services for Sex Offense Victims On-Campus Assistance or to make any necessary changes to the student's academic program.

-Victims of a sexual assault are encouraged to contact the Title IX Coordinator and/or Office of the Dean of Students to obtain assistance in accessing medical and counseling services, or to make any necessary changes to the student's academic program.
 Victims of such crimes can obtain assistance from the Office of the Dean of Students throughout the disciplinary process.
 The Department of Public Safety can assist the victim in getting to and from campus classes, filing a police report and obtaining an order of protection against the perpetrator.
 The victim can also file a complaint with the College against a perpetrator who is a student or employee of the University with the Office of Student Affairs and the Department of Public Safety.